accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * __Separate of concerns__.
 Divide and concur, decomposition, are the popular concepts.
 Decouple on the boundary of minimal dependency links.
 Make components __orthogonal__ from each own space.
 Make API __idempotent__ from timeline of calls.
 To truly separate concerns, methodologies are naturally required such as encapsulation, knowledge hiding, minimal assumptions.
 In theory, any complexity can be broken down into handy small pieces, but beware of the information flow distorted in between, and the missing holes in responsibility delegating.

   * __Component boundary__.
 Separating components and sub-components eases mind memory usage.
 Component boundary should be cut at __what changes together__.
 If an upstream service change is frequently coupled with a downstream service change, they should have been put into the same component.
-Violating it is the common case where micro-service messes up the system.
+Violating it is the common case where microservice messes up the system.
 High organization collaboration cost is another place to cut component boundary, see [Convey's Law](https://en.wikipedia.org/wiki/Conway%27s_law).

 Design complexity can be formulated and evaluated using scores on dependency.
 I found [D Score](https://book.douban.com/subject/26915970/) interesting.
 And this [Measuring software complexity](https://thevaluable.dev/complexity-metrics-software/) article lists other measures.
 These methods are less popular probably because domain knowledge is more effective to handle complexity.
-In general,
+Besides the below bullets, another [Domain-drive Design - Chapter 1](https://mp.weixin.qq.com/s?__biz=MzA4NTkwODkyMQ==&mid=2651257296&idx=1&sn=7273271d15bc7e2e41da58a155c6e4ab&chksm=84229506b3551c10f20437b06e0e2fb75c1cb0642d5571ea0b30f534a9000b7bb4f2946a393c) article has a nice list of code complexity measurement.

   * __"D Score"__ measures software complexity by the number of dependencies.
 Dependency links inside the component is adding to cohesion, otherwise adding to coupling if pointing to outside.
 The two types of dependency links are summed up, with a formula, as the final score.